SolanaO/Elements_of_Data_Science/README.md

 ## Welcome!

-The Data Scientist Nanodegree program tackles topics such as building machine learning models, running data pipelines, designing experiments and recommendation engines, communicate effectively, and deploying data applications.
+The *Data Scientist Nanodegree* program tackles topics such as building machine learning models, running data pipelines, designing experiments and recommendation engines, communicate effectively and deploying data applications.
+There ae four projects in this series.

 ## Write a Data Science Blog Post: Analysis of 2020 Stack Overflow Developers Survey

 <img src='images/p1_image.png' width="600" height="300">

-_Project_1_: Use Scikit-Learn and regression to analyze a real dataset of housing prices in Boston.
-Build and optimize a model to predict the price of houses, based on their features.
+_Project_1_: Analysis of 2020 Stack Overflow Developers Survey

-I evaluate the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts and available on [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php).
-A model trained on this data that is seen as a good fit could then be used to make certain predictions about the monetary value of a home.
+The project consists of choosing a subject of interest, find and analyze the data and write a nontechnical data science blog post.
+The process follows the CRISP-DM methodology.
+The 2020 Stack Overflow developers survey data is explored.

-_The model uses a Decision Tree Algorithm.
-The work is done on a template Jupyter Notebook provided by Udacity.
-The code is written in Python 3 using NumPy and Pandas._
+_The process follows the CRISP-DM methodology.
+In the first part, a Z-test for independent means is performed to compare the salaries between data and other developers.
+In the second part a machine learning model based on a RandomForestClassifier is used to predict job satisfaction for data developers.
+The work is done in a Jupyter Notebook, the code is written in Python 3 using NumPy and Pandas._

 [Link: Project1](https://github.com/SolanaO/Developers_Survey_Analysis)